gesiscss/face2face/docs/_build/html/_sources/tutorial.rst.txt

 .. code-block:: python

-	>>> import sociopatterns as sp
+	>>> import face2face as f2f
-	>>> df = sp.Data()
+	>>> df = f2f.Data()

-A :class:`Data` is a collection of one or two pandas dataframes.
+A :class:`Data` object is a collection of one or two pandas dataframes.
 It always contains a tij-dataframe, but it can also contain a metadata dataframe.
 You can use the whole Data-Object as Parameter for all functions where you use tij-dataframes or metadata-dataframes.
 If you want to access one of the two dataframes of the Data-Object, you can access it like this.

 .. code-block:: python